shovon095/NIST/Generation/readme.md

 The script is highly customizable.
 You can modify:

 User Profiles: Define different user profiles with specific tone and style preferences.

 Summarization Parameters: Adjust parameters like MAX_TOKENS_PER_REQUEST and MAX_WORDS_FINAL_SUMMARY to control the size and granularity of summaries.
-Error Handling
-The script includes error handling to retry summarization attempts if an error occurs.
-Errors are logged in error_log.txt for debugging purposes.